7 secrets to lasting change–Part 1

 #1–Less but better

 Let go of the myth that you can have it all.
 You can but not at the same time.
-You can’t achieve all your goals at once, narrow them down to 1-3 that you want to do in the year.
+You can’t achieve all your goals at once.
+You have to narrow it down to 1-3 that you want to do in the year.
 The less the better.

 This also applies to work-life balance.
 Yes, there are lots of us who work and have a family but you can’t be driving hard and succeeding at both work and home simultaneously.
 It’s just a fact.
 And the people who say they do, often have nannies, housekeepers, personal chefs…a team of people, read staff, who make it possible.
 If you can afford it and want to, go for it.
 But if having help or a team isn’t in your future, you need to decide where your focus will be for right now.
 And do it because it is what YOU want not because of what OTHERS will think about what you SHOULD do or want.